 Passionate about travel, history or a particular fantasy series?
 You could make it the theme of your man cave with a focal point of a huge map on temporary wallpaper.
 A framed vintage or topographical map also always looks impressive on the wall of a man cave.
 Document where you’ve been on the globe, your favourite cities, or an imaginary map from your favourite fantasy novel.

 Offcuts of wood, bits of fishing rods, half-full paint tins kept just in case, random fasteners and brackets.
 All that ‘useful hoarding’ that’s in fact a legacy from cave man days.
 That instinct to fix and provide that fuels the apparent chaos of tools and equipment that surrounds many males of our species.
 Whatever.
 You have to find an attractive and functional method of storing all your stockpiled odds and ends.
 Spruce it up with your collectibles and memorabilia, and keep your overall theme in mind.

 Any room looks better with a bit of greenery but make it man cave approved by being a bit creative with the choice of a planter.

 Don’t forget the details.
-Whether your man cave is car, sports or music-themed (like this key holder made from speaker parts), each little element of your man cave can still show off your personality.
+Whether your man cave is car, sports or music-themed each little element of your man cave can still show off your personality.
+I like this key holder made from speaker parts.